 Now, let's figure out the detailed steps on how to upload a zip file to Wasabi using MultCloud:

-Step 1: Sign up for MultCloud for free via your preferred email, or you can create a temporary account by clicking "Try without signing up".
+Step 1: Sign up for MultCloud for free via your preferred email, or you can log in directly with only your Google or Facebook account.

 Step 2: Press "Add Cloud" to add Wasabi.